NACS: The North American Charging Standard

 NACS vs CCS-1

 The incumbent EV plug protocol in the US is the Combined Charging System (CCS-1) standard.
-It is a four-pin connector that can support up to 350 kW of charging power.
-The CCS standard was developed by the Society of Automotive Engineers (SAE) and is supported by all non-Tesla automakers and charging network operators in the US.
+It is a four-pin connector that supports up to 350 kW of charging power.
+The Society of Automotive Engineers (SAE) developed the CCS standard, which is supported by all non-Tesla automakers and charging network operators in the US.

 In November 2022, Tesla announced that it would open up the NACS standard to other automakers and charging network operators.
-This decision was met with mixed reactions from the industry.
+The industry met this decision with mixed reactions.
 Some automakers and charging network operators welcomed the move, as it could help to promote greater compatibility between EVs and chargers.
 Others expressed concerns that the NACS standard could fragment the EV charging market and make it more difficult for drivers to find compatible chargers.

 The main benefit of the NACS standard is that it is much smaller, has a built-in latch mechanism, and can be used within the Tesla charger network, the largest network in the US.